wavebeem/wavebeem.com/src/blog/2020-10-14-tagged-unions.md

 ---
-title: "Tagged Unions"
+title: "Tagged Unions in JavaScript"
-description: "Tagged Unions in JavaScript and TypeScript"
+description: "A disciplined approach to state management and domain modeling"
 ---

 @[toc]